 - Classic: My classic recipe is topped with toasted pine nuts, smoked Spanish paprika (pimentón de La Vera), sea salt flakes, and extra virgin olive oil.

-- Seafood & spicy peppers: Smoked Spanish sardines or good quality Spanish anchovies go well on top of hummus.
+- Seafood & Spicy Peppers: Smoked Spanish sardines or good quality Spanish anchovies go well on top of hummus.
 They're even better with spicy pickled peppers chopped up (Basque piparras or pepperoncini).

-- Roasted red peppers: I love topping Spanish hummus with roasted piquillo peppers.
+- Roasted Red Peppers: I love topping Spanish hummus with roasted piquillo peppers.

-- Crumbled chorizo and goat cheese: This heart-stopping combo is filling, but makes an incredible dip with freshly baked bread.
+- Crumbled Chorizo and Goat Cheese: This heart-stopping combo is filling, but makes an incredible dip with freshly baked bread.

-- Topped with olives: Hummus and olives are a great combination, so why not top your hummus with some of my homemade olive tapenade?
+- Topped with Olives: Hummus and olives are a great combination, so why not top your hummus with some of my homemade olive tapenade?

-Step 4: To serve, put into the bowl of your choice and top with pine nuts, smoked Spanish paprika, sea salt flakes, and plenty of extra virgin olive oil.
-Enjoy your Spanish hummus with warm pita bread, crackers, or raw veggies.
+- To serve, put the hummus into a serving bowl and garnish with pine nuts, smoked Spanish paprika, sea salt flakes, and plenty of extra virgin olive oil. (image 3)

-Recipe Tips & FAQs
+Recipe FAQs

 Hummus can last up to one week in the fridge when kept in an airtight container.